petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

 # Setting Up an Environment and Creating a Theme

 Creating a theme is the first step in theme development.
-Once you have your own theme, you can deploy it to your Liferay DXP instance, and use it for [various Site customizations](../../introduction-to-themes.md#developing-themes).
+Once you have your own theme, you can deploy it to your Liferay DXP instance, and use it for [various site customizations](../../introduction-to-themes.md#developing-themes).

 ## Using the Liferay Theme Generator